 The Company invests in marketable securities, primarily securities issued by the U.S. government and its agencies.
 The Company's marketable securities are considered available-for-sale and are classified as current assets even when the stated maturities of the underlying securities exceed one year from the date of the current balance sheet being reported.
 This classification reflects management's ability and intent to utilize proceeds from the sale of such investments to fund ongoing operations.
-Unrealized gains and losses are excluded from earnings and are reported as a component of accumulated comprehensive income (loss).
 The cost of securities sold is determined using the specific-identification method.
 Interest earned and adjustments for the amortization of premiums and discounts on investments are included in interest income, net, on the statements of operations and comprehensive loss.
-Realized gains and losses and declines in fair value judged to be other than temporary, if any, on investments in marketable securities are included in other expense, net, on the statements of operations and comprehensive loss.
+Realized gains and losses and declines in the fair value of an available-for-sale security due to a credit loss are included in other expense, net, on the statements of operations and comprehensive loss to the extent the Company does not expect to recover the amortized cost basis.
+Any portion of a decline in fair value that is due to factors other than a credit loss is excluded from earnings and reported as a component of accumulated comprehensive income (loss).